cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 Actually running Kubernetes in production is way harder than just reading this article.
 I intentionally leave out **many** details of how to actually run Kubernetes in production.

-Specifially, in this post I will not talk about:
+Specifically, in this post I will not talk about:

 - Security
 - GitOps